 All authorised retailers need to conform to hardship rules and have the ability to offer customer payment plans whereby they can pay in instalments over a period of time.

-Utilmate is specifically designed for authorised and exempt retailers that need a hassle-free, proven meter data management, billing and customer management service.
+Utilmate is specifically designed for embedded network operators that need a hassle-free, proven meter data management, billing and customer management service.